Joseph McGarrity: Anglo-Irish Treaty and aftermath

 McGarrity was opposed to the Anglo-Irish Treaty of December 1921.
 He travelled to Dublin in 1922 and helped bring about the short-lived Collins/De Valera Pact by getting de Valera and Michael Collins together before the 1922 Irish general election.

 The Irish Civil War saw a split in Clan na Gael just as it had split Sinn Féin back in Ireland.
-McGarrity and a minority of Clan na Gael members supported the anti-treaty side but a majority, including Devoy and Coholan, aligned themselves with the pro-treaty side.
+McGarrity and a minority of Clan na Gael members supported the anti-treaty side but a majority, including Devoy and Cohalan, aligned themselves with the pro-treaty side.
 Furthermore, in October 1920 Harry Boland informed the Clan na Gael leadership that the IRB would be cutting their ties to the Clan unless the IRB was given more influence over their affairs.
 Devoy and Cohalan resisted this but McGarrity saw the Clan's connection with the IRB as vital.
 While McGarrity's faction was initially labelled "Reorganised Clan na Gael", they were able to gain total control of the Clan na Gael name, as Devoy was not able to keep effective organisation of the group.
 In general, however, the in-fighting amongst the Irish on both sides of the Atlantic was quite disheartening for Irish-Americans and in the years to come neither pro or anti-treaty sides of Clan na Gael saw much in the way of donations.

 With the scope of Clan na Gael now narrowed, and Devoy and Cohalan removed from the picture, McGarrity became chairman of the organisation.
 He did not support the founding of Fianna Fáil in 1926 and opposed the party's entry into the Dáil in 1927.
 Even after the Irish Civil war, McGarrity still supported the idea that a 32 county Irish Republic could be achieved through force. in the spring of 1926, he received IRA Chief of Staff Andy Cooney to America.
 Cooney and Clan na Gael formally agreed that each organisation would support each other and that Clan na Gael would raise funds, purchase weapons and build support for the IRA in America.